Last Updated on by

 American companies have to battle to earn each consumer’s business, and they have come up with some pretty interesting ways to accomplish that goal.
 One of the most recent developments in the battle for buying dollars is consumer rewards programs, which were pioneered by credit cards but have since expanded into other arenas as well.
-Now, even pharmacies are offering rewards programs for customers who shop and fill prescriptions at their locations.
-Here are the top five pharmacy rewards programs being offered today:
+Now, even pharmacies are offering reward programs for customers who shop and fill prescriptions at their locations.

 The once-iconic discount chain is trying to boost its pharmacy market presence with its Kmart Pharmacy Prescription Savings Club.
 Members are able to take advantage of paying just $5 for a 30-day supply and $10 for a 90-day supply of more than 500 different generic medications.
 All other Kmart generics are available at savings of between 5% and 35%.
 Club members can save money on name-brand drugs as well, earning discounts of 5% to 20%.
 The only drawback to Kmart’s plan is that it costs $10 per year to join the savings club.

 This regional pharmacy is trying to compete with the big boys by offering its own rewards program called the my RXtra Savings Pharmacy Rewards.
 Customers can sign up for a free savings reward card and display it every time they get a prescription filled.
 When a given household fills ten prescriptions at Shopko, they’ll receive a 10% off coupon for any in-store purchase of $20 or more.
 However, members only have 30 days to redeem the coupon.